 She has presented scholarly papers and/or conducted educational workshops and meetings in the following locations around the world:

-43 U.S. states, 1 U.S. territory and the District of Columbia
+49 U.S. states and the District of Columbia

-Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington D.C., Washington State, and West Virginia.
+Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington State, West Virginia, Wyoming, and Washington D.C.

-Argentina: Buenos Aires, Iguazu & Ushuaia-Antarctica; Australia: Cairns, Canberra, Melbourne & Sydney; Bahrain: Manama; Bangladesh: Dhaka; Belguim: Eupen; Bhutan: Paro & Thimphu; Brazil: Brasilia, Rio de Janeiro, & São Paulo; Burundi: Bujumbura; Cameroon: Yaoundé; Canada: Antigonish-Nova Scotia, Calgary, Alberta & Vancouver-British Columbia; Czech Republic: Prague; Chile: Arica & Santiago; China: Beijing, Nanjing, Yangzhou; Hong Kong; Costa Rica: San José; Croatia: Šibenik; Denmark: Copenhagen & Eckernförde; Dominican Republic: Cabarete & Santo Domingo; Ecuador: Galapagos Islands & Quito; Egypt: Cairo; Estonia: Tallin & Tartu; Ethiopia: Addis Ababa; Haiti: Port-au-Prince; Finland: Helsinki; France: Bordeaux, Nice & Paris; Germany: Berlin, Bonn, Bremen, Kiel & unna; Greece: Athens & Samos Island; India: Agra, Bagdogra, Calcutta, Darjeeling, Delhi, Gantok-Sikkem & Kalimpong; Ireland, Dublin, Killarney; Israel: Eilat, Tele Aviv; Italy: Mantova; Japan: Kitakyushu, Kyoto, Nara, Osaka & Tokyo; Jordan: Amman & Aqaba; Kenya: Nairobi; South Korea: Seoul; Kuwait: Kuwait City; Latvia: Riga; Lebanon: Beiruit & Ramlief-Aley; Macedonia: Ohrid & Skopje; Madagascar: Antananarivo; Malaysia: Boreno Island, Kuala Lumpur, Kuching, Penang & Sarawak; Maldives: Male; México: Campeche & Mexico City; Nepal: Kathmandu & Pahupat Fatek; Netherlands: Amsterdam & Utrecht; Norway: Oslo; Oman: Muscat; Panama: Saber City & Panama City; Paraguay: Asunción; Perú: Aguas Calientes -Machu Pichhu & Lima; Philippines: Iloilo & Manila; Poland: Warsaw; Portugal: Lisbon; Qatar: Doha; Russia: Korolev, Moscow & Vladimir; Rwanda: Kigali; Saudi Arabia: Jeddah City & Riyadh; Scotland: Glasgow; Senegal: Dakar; South Africa: Cape Town & Johannesburg; Spain: Cáceres, Madrid & Valencia; Sri Lanka: Colombo; Sweden: Stockholm; Switzerland: Buelach & Geneva; Tanzania: Arusha & Kilimanjaro; Thailand: Bangkok, Chang Rai & Phuket; Trinidad and Tobago: Port of Spain & Scarborough; Turkey: Istanbul; Ukraine: Kiev & Odessa; United Arab Emirates (UAE): Dubai; United Kingdom: Coventry, Hertfordshire & London; United States (see list above); Uruguay: Montevideo; and Wales: Cardiff.
+Argentina: Buenos Aires, Iguazu & Ushuaia-Antarctica; Australia: Cairns, Canberra, Melbourne & Sydney; Bahrain: Manama; Bangladesh: Dhaka; Belguim: Eupen; Bhutan: Paro & Thimphu; Brazil: Brasilia, Rio de Janeiro, & São Paulo; Brunei: Bandar Seri Begawan; Burundi: Bujumbura; Cameroon: Yaoundé; Canada: Antigonish-Nova Scotia, Calgary-Alberta & Vancouver-British Columbia; Czech Republic: Prague; Chile: Arica & Santiago; China: Beijing, Nanjing, Shanghai, Yangzhou & Hong Kong; Colombia: Bogota, Medellin & Pereira; Costa Rica: San José; Croatia: Šibenik; Cyprus: Larnaca & Nicosia; Denmark: Copenhagen & Eckernförde; Dominican Republic: Cabarete & Santo Domingo; Ecuador: Otavalo, Quito, & the Galapagos Islands; Egypt: Cairo; Estonia: Tallin & Tartu; Ethiopia: Addis Ababa; Haiti: Port-au-Prince; Finland: Helsinki; France: Bordeaux, Carcassonne, Nice & Paris; Germany: Berlin, Bonn, Bremen, Kiel & Unna; Greece: Athens & Samos Island; India: Agra, Bagdogra, Calcutta, Darjeeling, Delhi, Gantok-Sikkem & Kalimpong; Ireland: Cork, Dublin, & Killarney; Israel: Eilat & Tele Aviv; Italy: Mantova; Japan: Kitakyushu, Kyoto, Nara, Osaka & Tokyo; Jordan: Amman & Aqaba; Kenya: Nairobi; South Korea: Seoul; Kuwait: Kuwait City; Latvia: Riga; Lebanon: Beiruit & Ramlief-Aley; Macedonia: Ohrid & Skopje; Madagascar: Antananarivo; Malaysia: Kuala Lumpur, Penang; Borneo Island: Sarawak, Kuching; Maldives: Male; México: Campeche, Cabo San Lucas, Cozumel, Guadalajara, Mexico City, Puerto Vallarta & Tasco; Nepal: Kathmandu & Pahupat Fatek; Netherlands: Amsterdam & Utrecht; Norway: Oslo; Oman: Muscat; Panama: Saber City & Panama City; Paraguay: Asunción; Perú: Aguas Calientes, Lima & Machu Pichhu; Philippines: Iloilo & Manila; Poland: Warsaw; Portugal: Lisbon & entire coastline; Qatar: Doha; Russia: Korolev, Moscow & Vladimir; Rwanda: Kigali; Saudi Arabia: Jeddah City & Riyadh; Scotland: Glasgow; Senegal: Dakar; South Africa: Cape Town & Johannesburg; Spain: Cáceres, Madrid, Valencia & all provinces; Sri Lanka: Colombo; Sweden: Stockholm; Switzerland: Buelach & Geneva; Tanzania: Arusha & Kilimanjaro; Thailand: Bangkok, Chang Rai & Phuket; Trinidad and Tobago: Port of Spain & Scarborough; Turkey: Istanbul; Ukraine: Kiev & Odessa; United Arab Emirates (UAE): Dubai; United Kingdom: Coventry, Hertfordshire & London; United States (see list above); Uruguay: Montevideo; and Wales: Cardiff.

 Countries visited that are U.S. Territories (2): Puerto Rico and the U.S. Virgin Islands.